-"Publically Traveled Private Road" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
-Such easement shall be considered a street as defined in Mendocino county code Section 20.008.052 (26) - Definitions.
-"Qualified cardholder" or "Cardholder" means an individual who is a qualified patient who has applied for and received a valid identification card pursuant to sections 11362.7 - 11362.83 of the Health and Safety Code.
+"Publically Traveled Pprivate Rroad" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
+Such easement shall be considered a street as defined in Mendocino eCounty eCode Section 20.008.052 (26)-Definitions.

+"Qualified cardholder" or "Cardholder" means an individual who is a qualified patient who has applied for and received a valid identification card pursuant to sections 11362.7-11362.83 of the Health and Safety Code.

-"Qualified Patient" or "Patient" means a person who is entitled to the protections of Section 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to sections 11362.71 - 11362.76 of the Health and Safety Code.
+"Qualified Ppatient" or "Patient" means a person who is entitled to the protections of Ssection 11362.5 of the Health and Safety Code, but who does not have an identification card issued pursuant to Article 2.5 of Chapter 6 of Division 10 of the Health and Safety Code (Section 11362.7 et seq.).sections 11362.71 - 11362.76 of the Health and Safety Code.

-"Residential Treatment Facility" means a State licensed facility providing for treatment of drug and alcohol dependency.
+"Residential Ttreatment Ftacility" means a State licensed residential facility providing forthat provides treatment offor drug and/or alcohol dependency.